Cross ventilation

-Cross-ventilation is a natural phenomena where wind, fresh air or a breeze enters upon an opening, such as a window, and flows directly through the space and exits through an opening on the opposite side of the building (where the air pressure is lower).
-This produces a cool stream of air and as well as a current across the room from the exposed area to the sheltered area.
-Other terms used for the effect include, cross-breeze, cross-draft, wind effect ventilation and cross-flow ventilation.
+Cross ventilation is a natural phenomenon where wind enters an opening, such as a window, flows directly through the space, and exits through an opening on the opposite side of the building (where the air pressure is lower).
+This produces a cool stream of air and a current across the room from the exposed area to the sheltered area.

+Cross ventilation is powered by the wind and thus requires no energy input, in addition to being the most effective method of wind ventilation.
+A commonly used technique to remove pollutants and heat in an indoor environment, cross ventilation can also decrease or even obviate the need for air conditioning and can improve indoor air quality.
+Other terms used for the effect include cross-breeze, cross-draft, wind effect ventilation and cross-flow ventilation.
+In Germany they have been called lüften and Stoßlüften.

+Process

+The phenomenon occurs when openings in an environment (including vehicles) or building (houses, factories, sheds, etc) are set on opposite or adjoining walls, which allow air to enter and exit, thus creating a current of air across the interior environment.
 Windows or vents positioned on opposite sides of the room allow passive breezes a pathway through the structure, which circulate the air and provide passive cooling.
-Cross-ventilation is a wind-driven effect and requires no energy, in addition to being the most effective method of wind ventilation.
-A commonly used technique to remove pollutants and heat in an indoor environment, cross-ventilation can also decrease or even obviate the need for an air-conditioner and can improve indoor air quality.

-Process

-The phenomena occurs when openings in an environment (including vehicles) or building (houses, factories, sheds, etc) are set on opposite or adjoining walls, which allow air to enter and exit, thus creating a current of air across the interior environment.
 There is also a pressure difference between the opposite sides of the establishment.
 The effect is mostly driven by the wind, whereby the air is pulled into the building on the high pressure windward part and is pushed out on the low pressure downwind side of the establishment (because of the pressure difference between the openings).
 A wind's effect on a structure creates regions that have positive pressure on the building's upwind area and a negative pressure on the downwind side.
 Thus, the building shape and local wind patterns are critical in making wind pressures that force airflow through its openings.

 If the windows on both sides of the buildings are opened, the overpressure on the side facing the wind, and/or low pressure on the adjacent protected side, will make a current of air through the room from the uncovered side towards the sheltered side.
 If there are windows on both sides in a building, cross ventilation is appropriate where the width of the room is up to five times the floor-to-ceiling height.
 If openings are only one side then wind-driven ventilation is more suited for structures where the width is around 2.5 times the floor to ceiling height.